GrimthornRedbeard/VoteSecured/docs/gap-analysis-report.md

 **The Vote-Secured.net platform is currently a marketing demonstration with no functional voting capabilities.** While it presents an excellent vision of what secure electronic voting could look like, implementing the actual system would require:

 1. **Complete backend rebuild** with proper cryptographic foundations
+2. **Container architecture implementation** with Docker security and verification
-2. **Significant cryptographic expertise** for zkSNARKs, blind signatures, and homomorphic encryption
+3. **Significant cryptographic expertise** for zkSNARKs, blind signatures, and homomorphic encryption
-3. **Comprehensive security audit and certification** process
+4. **Comprehensive security audit and certification** process
-4. **Extensive testing and validation** across all components
+5. **Extensive testing and validation** across all components
-5. **Regulatory compliance and legal review** for election deployment
+6. **Regulatory compliance and legal review** for election deployment

 The gap between current demonstration and production-ready system is substantial and would require a dedicated team of experts and significant investment to bridge effectively.